yihui-hu/arena-swiftui/GUIDE.md

 <br/>
 <br/>

-3. Copy your username into the Are:na app, and you're done!
+3. Copy your username into the Are:na app, and you're ready to start using the app :)